 The next two weeks (about week three) will see an 80% to 90% decomposition rate, after which the pile will need to be turned again.

-After this point, the compost tumbler takes about six months to fully decomposed.
+After this point, the compost tumbler takes about six months to fully decompose.
 The material will begin to look like soil and might not be recognizable from what it looked like in the beginning.

-You want to make sure that you are composting enough of brown materials, as this speeds up the process a lot more than green materials.
-This means that leaves are great additions but grass is not because it’s too green.
+You want to make sure that you are composting enough brown materials, as this speeds up the process a lot more than green materials.
+This means that leaves are great additions but the grass is not because it’s too green.

 The bottom line is that you need to have patience with your composting.
-It’s a slow process, but you’ll be able to make great use of the end product – which are usually free fertilizers and soil for your plants!
+It’s a slow process, but you’ll be able to make great use of the end product – which is usually free fertilizers and soil for your plants!

 Are compost tumblers any good?

 Yes, compost tumblers are great for making compost and ensuring that you are doing your small part to keep the environment healthy.
 They take a lot of time and effort but they give great results in the end.
 A really good idea is also to have an enclosed yard so that the compost tumbler doesn’t spill all over.

 A good size tumbler is about two feet tall, one and a half feet wide, and one foot deep.
 This can fit well in your garden and yard for you to take care of, but it will also be a manageable size when it comes time to start using the soil.